IamCalories/ML_for_IM_in_ASC/README.md

   >>>   | exhaustive |11/11 = 1|(256-223)/(256-223) = 100%|
   >>>   | APC |1.4/11 = 0.1|(240-223)/(256-223) = 50%|

 2. Compare different power level ...
+(Is it necessary to have many power level ????)

->- We use q-table to store the state-action transition probability.
+> (1).
+We use q-table to store the state-action transition probability.
 Therefore, the larger the power level, the larger the number of state-list and q-table size.

-(Is it necessary to have many power level ????)
+Compare the RL result shown above, powerlevel=3 spends more time but doesn't get benefits.

-> - We can observe from the exhaustive method that if we increase the number of power level from 0 to 1 (all on to off/on), we can increase 35 Mbps.
+> (2).
+We can observe from the exhaustive method that if we increase the number of power level from 0 to 1 (all on to off/on), we can increase 35 Mbps.
 However, if we increase the number of power level from 1 to 2 (off/on to off/0.5on/on), we can only increase 2 Mbps.

   >>>   | power level  | Capacity (Mbps) |
   >>>   | :-: | :-: |